RequestNetwork/wallet-balance-notifier/README.md

 ### Push new version

-Any commit to master will be automatically deployed.
+Any commit to `main` will be automatically deployed.